 Arthur’s Pass Village is a great place to stop for lunch or even a night as there’s plenty to see and do there including The Bealey Spur Track, Avalanche Peak and the Devil’s Punchbowl Waterfall.

-5. Marlborough Sounds – Queen Charlotte Scenic Road
+5. Marlborough Sounds – Queen Charlotte scenic drive

 You can wait for it to cool down whilst admiring the views from the multiple viewpoints along the way.
 Central Otago, the region that Queenstown and Wanaka lie in, is home to some of the best hikes on the South Island of New Zealand.

 7. Blenheim – Kaikoura